 Yet a new industry quickly sprang up, building sports cars that enthusiasts craved.
 This was a time when a chassis and glassfibre body could be bought for the price of a cheap second-hand banger.
 Home builders could now create their own ‘specials’, either from scratch or using kits of parts – a major new innovation.

-This fascinating and meticulously researched book tells the story of the post-war British specialist car industry and the birth of the kit car movement.
-As well as familiar names like Lotus, TVR and Ginetta, this book features pioneers like Buckler, RGS and Rochdale, plus long-forgotten makes such as Ashley, Martin and Microplas.
-Perhaps the most fascinating aspect of all is the dozens of obscure makes and cars which have never been seen in a book before - names like Vixen, Townend and Versil.
+This fascinating and meticulously researched book tells the story of the post-war British specialist car industry and the birth of the kit car movement from 1945 on.
+As well as familiar names like Lotus, TVR and Ginetta, this book features pioneers like Buckler, RGS and Rochdale, plus dozens of obscure makes and models which have never been seen in a book before.

 The definitive encyclopaedia of three-wheeled cars vehicles from 1940 to date